nordicenergy/Smart-Charging-Network/README.md

 ## Modules

+Only the following CPO interfaces are currently implemented:

 - Credentials
-- Locations: request locations via backend over OCN
+- Locations (PULL from CPO)
+- Tariffs (PULL from CPO)
-- Commands: request start and stop of charging session incl. async result
+- Commands (request start and stop of charging session incl. async result)
+- Sessions (PULL from CPO)
+- Cdrs (PULL from CPO)

 ## Setup